St Neots Town F.C.

 The club have played in a number of local leagues, starting off in the Biggleswade & District League before moving first to the South Midlands League in 1927, then the United Counties League in 1936 and finally the Southern Football League in 2011.
 The club has enjoyed success since promotion in 2011, clinching the Division One Central League title at the first attempt, before adding the Southern Football League Cup to their honours list in 2014.

+The club were nominated for Best Non League Football Club in the Football Content Awards 2025, showing the Saints' growing digital presence.

+The club won promotion as champions into the Northern Premier League Division One Midlands in 2025, but were relegated back to the United Counties League the year later in 2026, with a 20th placed finish.